Give Your Child

 at MDA Summer Camp

-MDA Summer Camp creates a world of possibilities for children living with muscular dystrophy and related diseases.
+MDA Summer Camp creates a world of possibilities for children living with neuromuscular disease.

 Camp gives kids a chance to discover new interests while gaining self-confidence, making lifelong friendships and experiencing the independence of being away from home.
 Thanks to generous donors and partners, MDA provides a safe, inclusive summer camp experience at no cost to families.

 Camp offers a variety of activities and programs such as arts and crafts, sports and games, traditional camp activities and more.
-Every activity is adapted to the abilities of youngsters with neuromuscular disease.
-Plus, campers are paired with camp counselors to help with activities of daily living and personal care.Watch the Video
+Every activity is adapted to meet each individuals needs and abilities.
+Dedicated and trained camp counselors are available to help campers with activities of daily living and personal care.Watch the Video

-of parents agree that MDA Summer Camp has increased their children's confidence
+of parents shared that MDA Summer Camp increased their child’s confidence levels

 Frequently Asked Questions